SiaFoundation/docs/sia-integrations/web-server-configurations/caddy.md

 }
 ```

 The `reverse_proxy` directive is set to `http://localhost:9885`, directing traffic to the `renterd` S3 API running locally on port 9985.
-If you are setting up a reverse proxy for something else, change the port number as needed.
+If you set up a reverse proxy for something else, change the port number as needed.

 Once you have finished, save your `Caddyfile` and exit the editor.
 Then, run the following command to apply the new configuration.

 ```console
 caddy reload
 ```

-{% hint style="info" %}
-For more detailed Caddy configurations, visit our [Sia Starter Examples Repository](https://github.com/SiaFoundation/sia-starter-examples/)
-{% endhint %}

 ## Start Caddy